 Our secondary sites at NYI’s Seattle location has equivalent physical security.

-Data stored in the United States is somewhat risky.
+Storing data in the United States is somewhat risky.
 US laws permit authorities to demand access to user data while also giving them authority to serve companies with gag orders that prohibit them from disclosing what happened.
 This has happened on at least two occasions with Lavabit and also Riseup.

 Fastmail business features

-When you choose the Fastmail Professional plan, You get a few business-specific capabilities.
+When you choose the Fastmail Professional plan, you get a few business-specific capabilities.
 In addition to the ability to use your own domain name (instead of a pre-existing Fastmail domain), you get:

 - Administrator controls and archiving

 - Topicbox for team sharing

 Topicbox is a sister product of Fastmail that works as a group email app for teams.
 It gives you a shared archive, where you (the Administrator) can create controlled-access groups to manage the messages and knowledge of your teams.
 Instead of forwarding and CC’ing messages, you can send them to the relevant group on Topicbox to streamline communications and keep information organized.